O-MaMa: Learning Object Mask Matching between Egocentric and Exocentric Views: Methods

+We reformulate the challenging cross-view segmentation task as a cross-view Object Mask Matching (O-MaMa) problem.
+This novel approach exploits the high-quality zero-shot segmentation capabilities exhibited by SAM \cite{kirillov2023segment, zhao2023fast} to simplify the segmentation problem. \cref{fig:architecture} shows the architecture of our method.
+The goal of O-MaMa is to select the object mask candidate in the destination view that matches the source mask best.
 We first extract a set of object mask proposals in the destination view using FastSAM~\cite{zhao2023fast}, from which we compute object-level and contextual descriptors with the \textit{Mask-Context Encoder} (Section \ref{sec:mask_enc}).
 We also include cross-view global features through a novel \textit{Ego$\leftrightarrow$Exo Cross Attention} mechanism (Section \ref{sec:cross_attn}).
 We adopt a novel \textit{Mask Matching Contrastive Loss} (Section \ref{sec:loss}) to learn view-invariant features by minimizing the distance between paired samples and maximizing the distance between negative (unpaired) samples in a shared latent space.
 During training, we enforce the model to learn more robust and discriminative object descriptors with a \textit{Hard-Mining via Adjacent Neighbors} (Section \ref{sec:mining}).